kayraincikli/tt_robot_controller/docs/info.md

 -->

 ## How it works
+This project is a experimental controller for robot, enables communication with sensors and path tracking algorithm.
 Explain how your project works

 ## How to test
+Connect external sensors as given in pinout and power on.
 Explain how to use your project

 ## External hardware
+Gyro Sensor
+Proximity Sensor
 List external hardware used in your project (e.g. PMOD, LED display, etc), if any